c3d/build/README.md

 For function names, a source file in the `config/` subdirectory will specify how you test for the given function, and possibly return additional output that will be integrated in the `config.h` file.
+The file name begins with `check_` followed by the function being tested, and can be located either in the `build` directory, or in the project directory.
+The `build/config` directory contains a few examples of such tests for simple functions.

 For example, the `config/check_sbrk.c` file contains the following:

     #include <unistd.h>
     #include <stdio.h>